 |

-Conclusion: The longer and more intense your cycling rounds become in winter, the more worthwhile the investment in good bike clothing. |
+Conclusion: The longer and more intense your cycling rounds become in winter, the more worthwhile the investment in good cycling clothing. |

 Winter clothing for different cycling disciplines – our best tips